 Alternatives?

 I can't think of any simple way to record a sequence in which a user is manipulating the nodes involved in a multi-way constraint.
 However, I think it should be possible to implement a system where all the nodes are treated as masters (or drivers) at the same time.
 One idea would be to have some kind of iteration based solver that calculates the interpolation to reach the goal state when all the nodes are driving one another.
 Maya's FBIK comes to my mind, but it seems that it takes a bit different approach.
 This approach is to solve the system when user moves one of the nodes(effectors) and update all the nodes with their final coordinates.
 When you animate these coordinates on effectors, each node is interpolated independently.
 Even though it works for FBIK, this behavior is not quite desirable for a multi-way constraint system.
+Still a long way to go for finishing a working multi-way constraint.
+I always get more hopeful when I solve a problem on the way.
+But I think I should look forward to the next problems on my path and be ready to challenge my small brain for some exercise :)

 12 January, 2012